 Developing a mobile app today is a lot cheaper (both in terms of time and money) than a few years.
 The benefits easily outweigh the costs for store owners:

 Reduce Staff Needed

-An app that take orders transforms every customer’s phone into a POS (Point of Sale System).
+An app that takes orders transforms every customer’s phone into a POS (Point of Sale System).
 The order is no longer restricted to be taken only at the cash register.
-Not only does this help reduce cashier staff, it also helps reduce the staff power needed for cashier balancing and depositing cash to the banks or ATM.
+Not only does this help reduce cashier staff, but it also helps reduce the staff power needed for cashier balancing and depositing cash to the banks or ATM.

 Individual Customer Intelligence